 The two items are obviously essential for any working kitchen, but having them placed side by side can cause some problems.
 If you want to safely and efficiently place your stove beside your fridge, here's what you need to know.

-In an ideal world, the kitchen would be laid out in what Laurysen Kitchens calls the working triangle.
-This means the sink, refrigerator and stove are all spaced out throughout the room.
+In an ideal world, the kitchen would be laid out in what Laurysen Kitchens calls the work triangle.
+This means the sink, refrigerator and stove are all spaced out throughout the room in a roughly triangular layout, which each appliance representing one point of the triangle.
 However, for those in a smaller home or an apartment, this layout might not be feasible.
 Trying to squeeze a sink, refrigerator and oven into a smaller kitchen is a trickier prospect.

 Consider Heat and Airflow